Anthropic President Discusses Tokenmaxxing and AI Adoption

 What happened

-At the Bloomberg Tech conference in San Francisco, Business Insider reports that Anthropic president and co-founder Daniela Amodei fielded a question about tokenmaxxing, a developer practice defined by Business Insider as using as much AI as possible and incurring large token bills with unclear business payoffs.
-Amodei is quoted saying, "I actually think there's a lot more distance to go still for what the models will be able to do two to four, six to eight years in the future."
-Business Insider also quotes her: "My hope is that over time it'll be more incorporated into the day-to-day of how humans do our work, how we communicate together, and that there will actually be a lot more value realized in a way that feels really good to people."
-Per Business Insider, Amodei added that Anthropic "does not have a token-usage leaderboard" while the company tracks general use of its Claude products as teams work.
+At the Bloomberg Tech conference in San Francisco, Business Insider reports that Anthropic president and co-founder Daniela Amodei fielded a question about tokenmaxxing, which Business Insider defines as using as much AI as possible and incurring large token bills with unclear business payoff.
+Business Insider quotes her saying, "I actually think there's a lot more distance to go still for what the models will be able to do two to four, six to eight years in the future," and, on adoption, "My hope is that over time it'll be more incorporated into the day-to-day of how humans do our work, how we communicate together, and that there will actually be a lot more value realized in a way that feels really good to people."
+Per Business Insider, Amodei said Anthropic does not have a token-usage leaderboard while it tracks general use of its Claude products as teams work.

 Context and significance